wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

 5. Round-the-clock SOC using SIEM
 6. Large number of people and objects
 7. Hierarchy of groups
-8. Breakdowns and summaries over time
+8. Analytic breakdowns and summaries across several dimensions
 9. Testing automation